The graduation requirements for the Bachelor of Arts, Bachelor of Fine Arts, Bachelor of Music and Bachelor of Science degree are

 At least 18 credit hours must be taken in the minor.
 A minimum GPA may be set at the discretion of the supervising faculty.
 Students who are eligible for, and who wish to develop, a contract major or minor must complete the following steps:

-Any changes in the approved program of study will require the signatures of the faculty advisors and the Office of the Provost prior to implementation of the change.
+Any changes in the approved program of study will require the signatures of the faculty advisors and the Office of Academic Affairs prior to implementation of the change.
 Upon the successful completion of the courses and all other graduation requirements, the student will be granted the bachelor’s degree in the contract major.
 If completed, the contract minor will be posted on the academic record.

 Degree Completion Time Frames

 Bachelor’s degree requirements must be completed within 5 years of the date from which the student first matriculated at Mercyhurst, and 3 years for Associate Degrees.
-Earned credits over ten years old will only apply to a degree if the grade for that credit is C (2.0) or better and when accepted as applicable by the Office of the Provost.
+Earned credits over ten years old will only apply to a degree if the grade for that credit is C (2.0) or better and when accepted as applicable by the Office of Academic Affairs.
 Exceptions by departments may exist.

 Application for Graduation